“Far out in the radiant ocean glinting like quicksilver there lies a solitary little lead-coloured land”

 DAY 4-5: NORðUROYGGJAR, THE NORTHERN ISLANDS

 The northern islands consist of six islands.
 We will explore the six islands over the next three days.
 We will focus on photographing the overwhelming landscapes during sunrise and sunset.
-The sceneries consist of a great variation of rock formations, forest (there is a (very) small forest), breath-taking mountains and waterfalls.
+The sceneries consist of a great variation of rock formations, a forest (a very small one), breath-taking mountains and waterfalls.

-We will continue the workshop with facts about night workshop, ideas and advice on how to create your own photo exhibition and a look into the work of the greatest wildlife photographers.
+We will continue the workshop with facts about night photography, ideas and advice on how to create your own photo exhibition and a look into the work of the greatest wildlife photographers.

 DAY 6: BIRD AND LANDSCAPE – MYKINES

 Mykines is a great haven for unique photography.
-We will arrive by boat in the morning and spend a day on the cliffs of Mykines Ulmur that is overlooking the Atlantic Ocean and the dramatic rocks in the massive ocean.
-We will work on photographing the intimate landscape in the stone forest in the valley of Korkadalur, where the summit of 560 meters Kn´kur awaits.
+We will arrive by boat in the morning and spend a day on the cliffs of Mykines Ulmur overlooking the Atlantic Ocean and the dramatic rocks in the massive ocean.
+We will work on photographing the intimate landscape in the stone forest in the valley of Korkadalur, where the summit of 560 meter-tall Knúkur awaits.

 DAY 7: SUðUROY, THE SOUTHERN ISLANDS